-Hi, I am a graduate from Columbia University, fulfilling a bachelor's program in Mathematics as well as a master's program in Philosophy.
-I have eight years of experience including one year as a tutor for the Brandeis Univeristy philosophy department, and two years as a teaching assistant at Columbia.
-For the past 6 years I've been self-employed as a tutor and consultant, working with students at elite schools including Columbia, NYU, Princeton, Stuyvesant, Hunter, Bronx Science, Staten Isla... [more]
+Hi, I am a graduate from Columbia University with a B.A. in Mathematics as well as an M.A. in Philosophy.
+I have eight years of experience including one year as a tutor for the Brandeis University Philosophy department, and two years as a teaching assistant at Columbia.
+For the past six years I've been self-employed as a tutor and consultant, working with students at elite schools including Columbia, NYU, Princeton, Stuyvesant, Hunter, Bronx Science, Staten Island Technical, and more.
+Wha... [more]

 I have tutored Algebra 1 and 2 for more than 20 students, and have not encountered a problem which I couldn't explain.